5 Positive teachings of Italian lifestyle to better your life by Julie Furlong

 Just enjoy, slow down… no hurry

-Italians don’t seem to hurry nor worry too much, they are more relaxed and in the moment (Read: Living The Now), appreciating the smaller things in life without worrying about what the future will bring.
+Italians don’t seem to hurry nor worry too much, they are more relaxed and in the moment (Read: 7 Great benefits of living in the now), appreciating the smaller things in life without worrying about what the future will bring.
 Meals tend to linger, whether they be at restaurants or at home.
 There's significantly less emphasis put on being on time.

 Look after yourself